TCCPP/wheatley/wiki_articles/cp.md

 <!-- alias cp-help, cp -->
-# The Difficulty in Helping With Competitive Coding Problems
+# The Difficulty in Helping with Competitive Coding Problems

 Please understand competitive programming (CP) questions are hard to help with because: